 Your goal as a practitioner is to enable sponsors as they enlist peers, help these peers understand why they must advocate or “role model” the change for employees, and ensure that peers follow through on the commitment.
 As change enablers, you and the change team provide coaching and guidance, and work with sponsors to facilitate key activities and actions as needed.

 When sponsors fail to lead by example, promote or champion the change adequately, or otherwise “walk the talk” for successful change, they can negatively impact a project’s chances for success.
 Bottom line, people generally won’t commit to a change to any greater extent than the sponsor does.
-And Prosci research consistently shows that projects with an extremely effective sponsor meet or exceed objectives more than twice as often as projects with a very ineffective sponsor.
+And Prosci research consistently shows that projects with an extremely effective sponsor meet or exceed objectives nearly three times as often as projects with a very ineffective sponsor.

 There are many paths to building an effective coalition, depending on the change and your organization’s needs.
 The key is to ensure that sponsors are well informed and equipped to gain commitment from peers and stakeholders.
 Here are five tips for building a coalition of support.